OrIdow6/super-mario-maker-bookmarks-grab/README.md

 This is a script you can run to grab the Super Mario Maker bookmarks site.
 Right now we are not saving the levels themselves, because they are not going offline; but because they are being frozen, we intend to save them as well.

-More information about the archiving project can be found on the ArchiveTeam wiki: [Niconico](https://wiki.archiveteam.org/index.php?title=Niconico)
+More information about the archiving project can be found on the ArchiveTeam wiki: [Super Mario Maker Bookmark](https://wiki.archiveteam.org/index.php/Super_Mario_Maker_Bookmark)

 Setup instructions
 =========================